gfbio/gcdj_widget/README.md

 Right now the widgets configuration provides an id for the submit buttons of the form, to allow the binding of custom events.
 (The id for the actual form submit is "checklist_submit", while the id for the submit button in the packagae/checklist selection step is "select_submit")
 4. Choose to validate the json from the form against the "official" GCDJ validation webservice
+5. It is possible to prefill the widgets form fields using two approaches.
+One is to specify an Url, in 'initialDataLocation', pointing to a file that contains the GCDJ conform json-data.
+The other is to directly assign and Javascript object to a variable ('initialData').

 ```
 #!html